DevAhmedKhalil/Elzero-Python-Assignments/README.md

 # Elzero Web School All Assignments For Python

-This repository contains all the assignments for the Elzero Web School Python course. [ Each Week Assignments In It's Own Branch ]
+This repository contains all the assignments and solutions for the Elzero Web School Python course.

 ## Study Plan Python [ Link For All Weeks ]